ChrisBeep98/Nevado-trek-backend-V2.0/COMPLETE_DOCUMENTATION.md

 - **Status Preservation**: Booking status is maintained during transfer
 - **Restrictions**: Cannot transfer cancelled bookings

+### 8. Cross-Tour Booking Transfer Management (NEW)
+- **Cross-Tour Transfer**: Admins can move bookings from one tour to a completely different tour
+- **New Endpoint**: POST /adminTransferToNewTour/:bookingId - Handles complete cross-tour transfers
+- **Event Creation**: Automatically creates new events on destination tour if needed for the specified date
+- **Booking Recreation**: Creates a completely new booking on destination tour with same customer details
+- **Original Cancellation**: Cancels the original booking with reference to new booking
+- **Pricing Recalculation**: Uses destination tour's pricing tiers for new booking
+- **Capacity Management**: Adjusts capacity on both original and destination events
+- **Data Preservation**: Maintains all customer information from original booking
+- **New Reference Generation**: Creates new booking reference for the new booking
+- **Audit Trail**: Complete tracking of cross-tour transfer with references to both bookings
+- **Transaction Safety**: All operations occur within Firestore transaction for data consistency
+- **Validation**: Ensures destination tour exists and has capacity for pax count

 ## Business Rules

 ### Tour Rules